Things to do in Londons Soho district, Explore and eat your way round Soho with these Soho London day out tips

 If you are a tourist there are plenty of Hotels in Soho so you can stay right in the heart of all of the action.
 In London it is sometimes nice to have an idea of where you are going so I’ve set up this handy itinerary of some places you can visit whilst you are staying in the area.

-With so many things to do here you can skip some and take your time or simply cram it all in, so here are my Soho London day out tips.
+With so many things to do here you can skip some and take your time or simply cram it all in, so here are my things to do in Soho London day out tips.

 Accessing and getting around Soho London

 Getting around Londons Soho is super easy you can walk around it in just a few hours depending on what you wish to stop for.
 There are a few underground stations surrounding Soho so it is easy to get too.
 Choose which station to start from and then you can tailor make your day.
 The Soho area has four tube stations on its perimeter all of which are within a few minutes walk.

 - Piccadilly circus

 The Nearest Rail Station to the Soho District is Charing Cross